JetBrains-Research/litmuskt/README.md

 * Classes implementing `LitmusAutoOutcome` interface set up an outcome automatically.
   There are a few predefined subclasses of this interface.
   For example, the class `LitmusIIOutcome` with `II` standing for "int, int" expects two integers as an outcome.
-  This class has two fields: `var r1: Int` and `var r2: Int`.
+  This class have two fields `var r1: Int` and `var r2: Int`.
-  These fields should be set inside litmus test's threads, and then they will be automatically used to form an outcome `(r1, r2)`.
+  These fields should be set inside litmus test's threads, and then they will be automatically used to form an outcome `listOf(r1, r2)`.

-* Another bonus of using `LitmusAutoOutcome`-s is that you can use a shorter syntax for declaring accepted / interesting / forbidden outcomes.
+* If the outcome is a `List`, you can use a shorter syntax for declaring accepted / interesting / forbidden outcomes.
-  For example, if your test uses `LitmusIIOutcome`, you can use `accept(r1: Int, r2: Int)` several times instead of `accept(listOf(LitmusIIOutcome(r1, r2), ...))`.

-* You are also encouraged to use `LitmusAutoOutcome`-s because they are optimized for best performance, and also because they are necessary if you wish to run your test with JCStress.
+  Just use `accept(vararg outcome)` counterparts to specify expected elements.

-* Since each test usually has its own specific state, it is quite handy to use anonymous classes for them.
+* Since each test usually has its own specific state, it is quite useful to use anonymous classes for them.

 Using these features, the test from above can be shortened as follows: